hostettler/blog/_posts/2019-02-27-microservice-architecture-part-2.markdown

 <br/>

-With that very quick introduction to ``docker-compose`` let's have a look at the services delivered by the three ``docker-compose`` files of the demo:
+After that very quick introduction to ``docker-compose`` let's have a look at the services delivered by the three ``docker-compose`` files of the demo:

 #### ``docker-compose-log.yml``: Providing a logging infrastructure
 Microservice architecture are distributed by nature and therefore cross-cutting concerns such as logging must take that aspect into account and aggregate the logs of the different containers.
-Without that it would be difficult to follow a user request that goes accross many services to deliver the final value.
+Without that it would be difficult to follow a user request that goes across many services to deliver the final value.

 To implement it, we rely on the [logspout](https://github.com/gliderlabs/logspout) log router.
 Logspout primarly captures all logs of all the running containers and route them to a log concentrator.
 Logspout in itself does not do anything with the logs, it just routes them to something.
 In our case, that something is [Logstash](https://www.elastic.co/products/logstash).

-Logstash is part of the ELK stack and is a pipeline that concentrate, aggregate, filters and stashes them in a database, usually [elasticsearch](https://www.elastic.co/products/elasticsearch).
+Logstash is part of the ELK stack and is a pipeline that concentrates, aggregates, filters and stashes them in a database, usually [elasticsearch](https://www.elastic.co/products/elasticsearch).
 Kibana depends on Elasticsearch and gets its configuration from a volumes shared from the host (``./elk-pipeline/``).
 For more details about the Logstash configuration, please refer to ``./elk-pipeline/logstash.conf``.